Sheerpower Logo

-In fact, cluster arrays can easily contain spreadsheet information.
-Because of this, Sheerpower includes a rich set of features to input spreadsheet files directly into clusters and perform operations on clusters including database-like operations such as sorting, including, excluding, and searching.
+sheerpower includes a rich set of features that allows you to input spreadsheet files directly into clusters and perform various operations such as sorting, including, excluding, and searching—much like you would in a database.

 cluster student: name$, age, level

-The most common method to put data into a cluster is to add a new row to the end of the cluster using the ADD CLUSTER statement.
+The most common method to add data to a cluster is by adding a new row to the end of the cluster using the ADD CLUSTER statement.

 add cluster student student->name$ = "Joan Ark" student->age = 18 student->level = 12